Skirkzzz/week-7-Portfolio_Page/README.md

 The web page is asimple portfolio built with HTML and CSS.
 It is responsive for different size screens using media query.

-I have linked to three current portfolios the rest I have left blank and intend to add links in future.

 ##Portfolio
 ![Simple Portfolio Page!](/assets/img/Portfolio1PortfolioWebsite.png)